 Older adults and people who have certain underlying conditions like heart or lung disease or diabetes are at increased risk of severe illness from COVID-19 illness.

-Holiday Celebrations and Small Gatherings
+Celebrations and Small Gatherings

 Information Concerning the COVID-19 Vaccine